To: The Lucile Project Home Page

 Adam Roberts.
 "Lytton's Lucile and Browning's Fifine at the Fair: A Study in Influence."
 Browning Society Notes 23 (1996), p13-26.
 Argues that Browning wrote against Lytton to produce a much more sensitive and subtle treatment of similar issues and themes.

 George Saintsbury.
-A History of Nineteenth Century Literature (1780-1895).
-New York: The Macmillan Company, 1931, p310-312.
+A History of Nineteenth Century Literature (1780-1895) (New York: The Macmillan Company, 1931), p310-312.
 "No poet of the period, perhaps none of the century, occupies a position less settled by general criticism, or more difficult to settle, than that of Edward Robert, first Earl of Lytton, for a long time known in poetry as "Owen Meredith." .
 But he suffers more than any other poet of anything like his gifts from two faults, one of which is perhaps the fault that hurts a poet most with the vulgar, and the other that which does him most harm with critics.
 He was so frankly pleased with, and so apt at imitating the work of his great contemporaries, that he would publish things to which fools gave the name of plagiarisms - when in fact they were studies in the manner of Tennyson, Heine, Browning, and others.
 And in the second place, though he frequently rewrote, it seemed impossible for him to retrench and concentrate.
 To this may be added his fondness for extremely long narrative poems, the taste for which has certainly gone out, while it may be doubted whether, unless they are pure romances of adventure, they are ever good things."

 Edmund Clarence Stedman.
-The Nature and Elements of Poetry.
-London: Watt, 1892. p.237.
+The Nature and Elements of Poetry (London: Watt, 1892), p.237.
 "But the imagination is manifold and various.
 Among its offices, though often not as the most poetic, may be counted invention and construction.
 These, with characterization, are indeed the chief functions of the novelist.
 But the epic narratives have been each a growth, not a sudden formation, and the effective plots of the grand dramas -- of Shakespeare's, for example -- have mostly been found and utilized, rather than newly invented.
 "The Princess," "Aurora Leigh," and "Lucile" are almost the only successful modern instances of metrical tale-invention, and the last two are really novels in verse.
 The epic and dramatic poets give imagination play in depicting the event; the former, as Goethe writes to Schiller, conceiving it "as belonging completely to the past," and the latter "as belonging completely to the present."
 But neither has occasion to originate his story; his concern is with its ideal reconstruction."

 Edmund Clarence Stedman.
-Victorian Poets.
-Boston: Houghton, Mifflin and Company, 1893. p267-269. "'Owen Meredith,' - what shall be said of the author of "The Wanderer," "Clytemnestra," and "The Apple of Life"?
+Victorian Poets (Boston: Houghton, Mifflin and Company, 1893). p267-269. "'Owen Meredith,' - what shall be said of the author of "The Wanderer," "Clytemnestra," and "The Apple of Life"?
 Certainly not that "Chronicles and Characters," "Orval," and others of his maturer poems are an advance upon these early lyrics which so pleased young readers half a generation ago.
 They are not open to criticism that will apply to "The Wanderer," etc., but incur the severer charge of dulness which must preclude them from the welcome given to his first books.
-"Lucile," with all its ligltness, remains his best poem, as well as the most popular: a really interesting, though sentimental, parlor-novel, written in fluent verse, -- a kind of production exactly suited to his gift and limitations.
+"Lucile," with all its lightness, remains his best poem, as well as the most popular: a really interesting, though sentimental, parlor-novel, written in fluent verse, -- a kind of production exactly suited to his gift and limitations.
 It is quite original, for Lytton adds to all inherited talent for melodramatic tale-writing a poetical ear, good knowledge of effect, and a taste for social excitements.
 His society-poems, with their sensuousness and affected cynicism, present a later aspect of the quality that commended Ernest Maltravers and Pelham to the young people of a former day.
 Some of his early lyrics are tender, warm, and beautiful; but more are filled with hot-house passion,-- with the radiance, not of stars, but of chandeliers and gas-lights.
 The Bulwers always have been a puzzle.
 Their cultured talent and cleverness in many departments have rivalled the genius of other men.
 We admire their glittering and elaborate structures, though aware of something hollow or stuccoed in tile walls, columns, and ceilings, and even suspicious of the floor on which we stand.
 Father and son,-- their love of letters, determination, indomitable industry, have commanded praise.
 The son, writing in poetry as naturally as his father wrote in prose, has the same adroitness, the same unbounded ambition, the same conscientiousness in labor and lack of it in method.
 In his metaphysical moods we see a reflection of the clearer Tennysonian thought; and, indeed, while interesting and amusing us, he always was something of an imitator.
 His lyrics were like Browning's dramatic stanzas; his blank-verse appropriated the breaks and cadences of Tennyson, and ventured on subjects which the Laureate was long known to have in hand.
 The better passages of "Clytemnestra" were taken almost literally from Aeschylus.
 Those versed in Oriental poetry have alleged that his wanderings upon its borders are mere forays in "fresh woods and pastures new."
 His volnininous later works, in which every style of poetry is essayed, certainly have not fulfilled the promise of his youth, and those friends are disappointed who once looked to him for signs of a new poetical dawn."

-Herbert F. Tucker, "Epic." in Richard Cronin, Anthony Harrison and Allison Chapman, A Companion to Victorian Poetry.
-Oxford: Blackwell, 2002, p.30: "Aurora Leigh's flight abroad stands for the Victorian national poem's.
+Herbert F. Tucker, "Epic" in Richard Cronin, Anthony Harrison and Allison Chapman, A Companion to Victorian Poetry (Oxford: Blackwell, 2002), p.30: "Aurora Leigh's flight abroad stands for the Victorian national poem's.
 The travails of Italy furnished the plot for Robert Browning's two major achievements in the genre, each of which sought to do for Italy what could not -- or need not -- be done for Britain ...
 Sordello (1840) ...
 The Ring and the Book (1868-9) ...
 When Robert Lytton (under the pseudonym of Owen Meredith) took most seriously the epic pretensions of his verse novel Lucile (1860), he whisked the action to a Crimean battlefield."

 Herbert F. Tucker, "Literal Illustration in Victorian Print" in Richard Maxwell, ed.
-The Victorian Illustrated Book.
-Charlottesville: University Press of Virginia, 2002, p206-7, note 28: "There were other "prose Brownings" among the Victorian poets, who drew on fancy typography to thrust an ostensibly magical language into the limelight, always with a view to privileging realist reference and sharpening the ironies of context. .
-Robert Bulwer-Lytton's lively farrago Lucile (an 1860 verse novel published under the pseudonym Owen Meredith) clinches one doggerel couplet by reproducing on the middle of the page - centered, rule-bordered, life-sized - the very facsimile of "a stout card, well printed and plain" left for our hero by Sir Ridley MacNab (Canto I, verse 6, line 20)."
+The Victorian Illustrated Book (Charlottesville: University Press of Virginia, 2002), p206-7, note 28: "There were other "prose Brownings" among the Victorian poets, who drew on fancy typography to thrust an ostensibly magical language into the limelight, always with a view to privileging realist reference and sharpening the ironies of context. .
+Robert Bulwer-Lytton's lively farrago Lucile (an 1860 verse novel published under the pseudonym Owen Meredith) clinches one doggerel couplet by reproducing on the middle of the page -- centered, rule-bordered, life-sized -- the very facsimile of "a stout card, well printed and plain" left for our hero by Sir Ridley MacNab (Canto I, verse 6, line 20)."

 Paul Turner.
-Victorian Poetry, Drama and Miscellaneous Prose, 1832-1890.
-Oxford: Clarendon Press, 1989 (reprinted 1990)."
+Victorian Poetry, Drama and Miscellaneous Prose, 1832-1890 (Oxford: Clarendon Press, 1989 (reprinted 1990))."
 Edwin's story [i.e., Alexander Smith, Edwin of Deira (1861)] was told in somewhat Tennysonian blank verse, and he even suffered from something very like the 'weird seizures' of The Princess; but as a plagiarist, Smith could not compete with the Earl of Lytton, alias 'Owen Meredith', whose Clytaemnestra (1855) adopted famous phrases, not only from Aeschylus, but also from Marlowe and Shakespeare.
-He did better imitating Browning's dramatic monologues in poems like `The Portrait', 'Aux Italiens', and `An Evening in Tuscany', and best of all in borrowing the plot of George Sand's Lavinia as the basis of his verse novel, Lucile (186o).
+He did better imitating Browning's dramatic monologues in poems like `The Portrait', 'Aux Italiens', and `An Evening in Tuscany', and best of all in borrowing the plot of George Sand's Lavinia as the basis of his verse novel, Lucile (1860).
 His own conclusion to the story, in which George Sand's independent-minded heroine ends as a saintly nun nursing the wounded at Inkerman, was preposterous, but at least half the poem is still very readable, often recalling Byron's Don Juan in its witty and resourceful versification, and Oscar Wilde's The Importance of Being Earnest in its sophisticated flippancy.
 No one can fairly be asked to read Glenaveril, or The Metamorphoses (1885), another verse-novel about two fosterbrothers who may or may not have got mixed up in childhood (`Think what thou wilt, then, Reader!').
-The posthumous King Poppy , however, which Lytton liked best of all his works, is quite a strong argument against his classification by Swinburne as 'a Seventh-rate Poet'.
+The posthumous King Poppy, however, which Lytton liked best of all his works, is quite a strong argument against his classification by Swinburne as 'a Seventh-rate Poet'.
 This allegorical fairy-tale in blank verse was at least wholly original.
 Protesting, as the Preface explained, against 'the practical tendency of all the most popular formulas of social and political improvement ... to exclude the imaginative element from the development of character and society, and to ignore its influence', it made delightful fun of democratic government under a constitutional monarchy.
 As Viceroy of India, Lytton had been personally involved in such government, and he caricatured it in the realm of Diadummiania, which was quite satisfactorily ruled, without any help from the Queen, by her puppet double, a miracle of technology controlled by the administration through 'telephonic apparatus'.
 This political satire of the 'real' world was preceded by a 'Legend' in which, thanks to a god called Phantasos, the Poppy becomes King of Dreamland, i.e. of the human imagination.
 This part of the poem creates a world of romantic fantasy in which the real Queen of Diadummiania ends up dreaming for ever, with the Poppy on her breast.
 The fantasy has a strangely haunting quality, especially in the love-story of the Princess and the Shepherd Boy, who comunicate at night by musical telepathy, but never meet until he is dead and she eternally asleep."

 Harry Vredeveld.
 "Deaf as Ulysses to the Siren's Song": The Story of a Forgotten Topos."
 Renaissance Quarterly 54 (2002), p846-82.
 Vredevelt discusses a varient of the Sirens episode in Homer's Odessy which focuses on how Ulysses comes to stop his own ears against allurements.
 On page 873, he notes two examples from Meredith: "E.R.B.L.
 Lytton (Owen Meredith) adduces the topos twice.
 In his oft-reprinted poem Lucile (1860) he wonders: